youpiwaza/ansible-install-web-server/nomenclature-and-folder-tree.md

 - prod-spongebob_com-database
 - prod-sub_spongebob_com-database

-As much as possible, datas will be stored in a /home/STUFF folder, to facilitate rights managements.

 Ex: for traefik logs, they are stored in /home/logs/traefik.log in the core-traefik-logs named volume.

 #### Volumes recommandations

-- Do not use volumes for containers configurations, use config.
+- Do not use volumes for containers configurations, use **config**, cf. [dedicated tests](https://github.com/youpiwaza/server-related-tutorials/blob/master/01-docker/04-my-tests/09-traefik-curated/11-prod-hello-curated/08-hello-stack-curated-comments/README-use-docker-config.md).
-- Named volumes are for website content & tmp files only.
+- Named volumes are for website contents : project files & clients datas
   - Website content should be independant from container's image, to facilitate updates.
+  - **DO NOT mount /tmp/ folders**, are they can provoke conflicts between replicas.
-- Used named volumes only with stacks
+- Used named volumes with stacks
   - bind volumes are a security risk
   - anonymous volumes are destroyed when/if stacks are shutdown (manually or failures)